ValeriiShypitko/BMOS/README.md

 An educational, preemptive Real-Time Operating System (RTOS) built for ARM Cortex-M microcontrollers.

 ## 📖 About
-This project is a custom implementation of a task scheduler developed while following the professional curriculum by **FastBit Embedded Brain Academy**.
-It serves as a deep dive into the internal mechanics of RTOS kernels and ARM Cortex-M processor architecture.
+This is a custom RTOS kernel built from scratch as part of the **"Embedded Systems Programming on ARM Cortex-M Video Course"** by FastBit Embedded Brain Academy.

+Unlike using a pre-built OS like FreeRTOS, this project focuses on low-level kernel development, including manual stack frame manipulation and exception-based context switching.

 ## 🚀 Core Features
 *   **Preemptive Round-Robin Scheduling**: Implements time-slicing using the `SysTick` timer to switch between tasks automatically.